Proposal “ADJUST_BRA_REVOTE_DUE_TO_LOW_PARTICIPATE“ (Active)Back

 Reply

-0 points,4 hours ago
+0 points,2 months ago

 Congratulations for trying to vote the numbers.
 But lets examine the stupidity of the proposal owner.